Armageddon (2004)

-The 2004 Armageddon was the fifth Armageddon professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's SmackDown! brand division.
-The event took place on December 12, 2004, at the Gwinnett Center in the Atlanta suburb of Duluth, Georgia.
+The 2004 Armageddon was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the fifth Armageddon and took place on December 12, 2004, at the Gwinnett Center in Duluth, Georgia, held exclusively for wrestlers from the promotion's SmackDown! brand division.
 Nine professional wrestling matches were scheduled on the event's card.

 All four championships exclusive to the SmackDown! brand were contested for; one was lost while the other three were retained.
-The main event was a Fatal-Four Way match for the WWE Championship involving Eddie Guerrero, champion John "Bradshaw" Layfield (JBL), Booker T and The Undertaker, which JBL won after pinning Booker T. One of the predominant matches on the undercard was The Big Show versus Kurt Angle, Mark Jindrak, and Luther Reigns in a Handicap match.
+The main event was a fatal four-way match for the WWE Championship involving reigning champion John "Bradshaw" Layfield (JBL), Eddie Guerrero, Booker T, and The Undertaker, which JBL won after pinning Booker T. One of the predominant matches on the undercard was Big Show versus Kurt Angle, Mark Jindrak, and Luther Reigns in a Handicap match.
 Big Show won the match after pinning Jindrak following an F-5.
-Another primary match on the card was John Cena versus Jesús in a Street Fight for the WWE United States Championship, which Cena won by pinfall after executing an FU.
+Another primary match on the card was John Cena versus Jesús in a Street Fight for the WWE United States Championship, which Cena won to retain by pinfall after executing an FU.

 Production

 Background

-Armageddon was established in 1999 as World Wrestling Entertainment's (WWE) December pay-per-view (PPV) and was held every year except in 2001.
-The 2004 event was held on December 12 at the Gwinnett Center in the Atlanta suburb of Duluth, Georgia.
-It was the fifth event in the Armageddon chronology.
-While the previous year featured wrestlers exclusively from the Raw brand, the 2004 event was SmackDown!-exclusive.
+Armageddon was a professional wrestling pay-per-view (PPV) event established by World Wrestling Entertainment (WWE) in 1999 and held every December except in 2001.
+The fifth event was held on December 12, 2004, at the Gwinnett Center in the Atlanta suburb of Duluth, Georgia.
+While the previous year featured wrestlers exclusively from the Raw brand, the 2004 event was held exclusively for SmackDown!.